Section: Library Resources

 Exceptions to the above may be made at the discretion of the Library Director.

 All programs must be open to the public.
 Every attempt will be made to accommodate all who wish to attend a program.
-Programs designed for a general audience have no age restrictions.

 - Attendance may be limited if the number of participants reaches the room capacity established by the Ames Fire Department.